sourcegraph/sourcegraph-public-snapshot/doc/admin/validation.md

 searchQuery: repo:^github.com/footest/foo$ uniquelyFoo
 ```

-The validation command executes the following steps:
+With this configuration, the validation command executes the following steps:

 * create the first admin user
 * add an external service